Managing Editor, Live Network, Reach plc

-Chris is Regional Managing Editor of Trinity Mirror North West & North Wales as well as Senior Managing Editor, Trinity Mirror Regionals.
+Chris is Managing Editor, Live Network, Reach PLC.
 He started his journalistic career as a junior reporter on the Bradford Telegraph & Argus in 1974.
 During his reporting career, he covered many regional, national and international stories, including the first murder, arrest, trial and appeal of Yorkshire Ripper Peter Sutcliffe, the attempted assassination of the Pope, the miners’ strike and six general elections.
-He has been a primary school governor since 1998, vice-chair for about 12 years and chair of the curriculum committee for more than eight.
+He has been a primary school governor since 1998, he was vice-chair for about 12 years and has been chair for about five years as well as chair of the curriculum committee for more than eight.

 The Education Team

 The Everyman and Playhouse have been key features of Liverpool’s arts landscape for decades and together form one of the city’s most well-known creative hubs.
 The theatres’ dedicated Education Team works tirelessly to provide exciting and innovative programmes for students in primary schools right up to university.
 It aims to encourage a passion for the arts whilst providing resources for classrooms, support for teachers and opportunities to gain new skills, explore ideas, and raise artistic aspirations.

 Starting her career as an apprentice gas service engineer, Michelle quickly moved up the ranks in to management and found her passion for establishing links between industry and education.
 Fast forward a few years and All About STEM was born out of the need to take action to provide a translation and engagement service between industry & education that is honest, effective & innovative.